ComputationsAreAStruggle/Journal/README.md

 	--> there's no external (3rd) party to provide a "looking glass mirror".... so what to do?

 This is my attempt at an algorithm to structure my time.
 Every day, I will make a log of my day.
-This log will include the following in an organized manner:
+This log will include the following in an organized manner (not necessarily same format as below):
 1) accomplishments (and time taken for each in order to calculate efficiency)
 2) failures (and how long each lasted)
 3) health --> food eaten, exercise done, wake time and sleep time